How the term “LED wall” is used in Aximmetry

 This function is also useful when you choose to render in a low resolution and want to smoothen out the jagged edges on the picture.

-You can make color adjustments of the frustum image for each LED walls independently using the FILL ADJUST X panels.
+You can make color adjustments of the frustum image for each LED wall independently using the FILL ADJUST X panels.

 Note that the Fill adjustments can be specified not only independently for each LED wall, but independently from the Frustum adjustments as well.
 This way you can boost or alter the color of the ambient lighting effect or the reflection while the part the camera actually sees remain unaltered.